hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

-The solution is simple: rewrite as much as we can in C instead of RPython, so to avoid unnecessary roundtrips: this was the topic of most of the Cape Town sprint and resulted in the ``cpyext-avoid-roundtrip``, which was eventually merged_.
+The solution is simple: rewrite as much as we can in C instead of RPython, so to avoid unnecessary roundtrips: this was the topic of most of the Cape Town sprint and resulted in the ``cpyext-avoid-roundtrip`` branch, which was eventually merged_.

 Of course, it is not possible to move **everything** to C: there are still operations which need to be implemented in RPython.
 For example, think of